vivekjohari/California_Housing_Price_Predictor/README.md

 | R2 Score      | 0.57  |
 | MSE           | 0.55  |

-In the above results, R2 score show that 57% of the changeability of the dependent output attribute can be explained by the model while the remaining 432 % of the variability is still unaccounted for.
+In the above results, R2 score show that 57% of the changeability of the dependent output attribute can be explained by the model while the remaining 43% of the variability is still unaccounted for.

+The value of the MSE ranges from zero to infinity.
+MSE increases exponentially with an increase in error.
+A good model will have an MSE value closer to zero.

 ## Key Takeaways